apoorvlathey/x402-random-number/TROUBLESHOOTING.md

 # x402 Troubleshooting Guide

+## Facilitator Information

+This project uses the **PayAI facilitator** from the `facilitators` package:

+- ✅ No API keys required
+- ✅ Supports BASE and SOLANA networks
+- ✅ Resource discovery support for AI agents
+- ✅ Community-operated AI-payment infrastructure

+**Alternative:** For enterprise features, you can switch to the CDP facilitator.
+See [CDP_SETUP.md](CDP_SETUP.md) for instructions.

 ## Debug Endpoints

 ### 1. Check Configuration

 Visit `/api/debug` to see your current x402 configuration (not protected by payment):

 ```bash